huyxdang/NPR-Implementation-MathCountdown/README.md

 ### Main Findings

-Overall, we find that under a resource-constrained setting, the three reinforcement learning methods—NSR, W-REINFORCE, and PSR—either fail to produce significant improvements or only marginally enhance the base model’s performance.
+Overall, we find that under a resource-constrained setting, the three reinforcement learning methods—NSR, W-REINFORCE, and PSR—either **fail to produce significant improvements or only marginally enhance the base model’s performance.**
 * For the 0.5B and 1.5B models, all three methods either approximately maintained the baseline or led to only small accuracy gains over 80 training steps.
 * For the 3B model, performance actually degraded.

-We attribute these results primarily to the limited number of training samples.
+We attribute these results primarily to the **limited number of training samples**.
 Our rollout batch size was already small, and both NSR and PSR further reduced the effective sample count by filtering out trajectories..
 W-REINFORCE faces a similar limitation: although it does not discard samples, it down-weights the positive examples (by 0.1×), effectively emphasizing a small subset of negative samples.
 This lack of effective weakens the learning signals and leads to negligible improvements / degradations.

 ## 🚀 Usage